 Recently we used a Sydney based boat detailing company, AT2 Marine, to clean and polish our chalky looking hull, bringing it back to a brilliant glossy finish!

 3. INSTALL BIRD DETERRENTS

 Not everyone likes to use old fashioned decoy birds or hanging CD’s to deter birds.

 At Bird Control Australia, we have a range of products to suit your needs and tastes.

-For instance, Sonic and Ultrasonics bird deterrents such as the Broadband Pro, Bird Xpeller Pro and Yard Sentinel and are very popular and effective.
+For instance, Sonic and Ultrasonics bird deterrents such as the Solar Bird Chase, Bird Xpeller Pro , Yard Sentinel and Solar Boat Guard are very popular and effective.

 Reflective and spinning devices such as the WhirlyBird, Bird Busta, Bird Spider 360 and Holographic Bird Scare Ribbon are other great choices for a good bird scaring strategy as well as our Solar Boat Guard Kit which attacks multiple senses of the birds.